ElucidataInc/polly-docs/docs/Apps/Data Studio/CCLE Correlation Analysis.md

 This component allows you to annotate the column metadata with the gene mutation.

-*   **Mutation Gene** : Select a gene for annotation using the dropdown menu of *Mutation Gene*.
+*   **Mutation Gene:** Select a gene for annotation using the dropdown menu of *Mutation Gene*.
 Across samples, the mutation status of this gene will be correlated with various features such as the expression of other genes and the sample level metadata.
 Once all the fields are filled, Click on *Run Task* to execute the component.

 **Note:**